Payments giant Klarna valuated at $10.6bn

 The company has a strong presence throughout Europe, but part of this round of investment is about its expansion into the United States.
 The Klarna app has over 12 million active users and 90 million customers worldwide, selling approximately $22bn of goods in Q1 and Q2 of 2020.

 The service it provides is attractive to typically tighter budgeted, younger shoppers and has a large focus on the customer experience at the checkout.
-According to Klarna, some of its 200,000 retailers saw as much as a while offering them as a checkout option.
+According to Klarna, some of its 200,000 retailers saw as much as a 68% increase in order volume while offering them as a checkout option.
 The clear demand and success of the emerging ‘buy now pay later’ market would appear to be enticing to investors.
 With Klarna’s leap of a $5.5bn valuation in 2019 to its new $10.6bn in 2020, the appeal of the service it provides remains strong.